 Making travel safer is a top priority and it is factored into all aspects of the NJTPA's transportation planning and investment decision-making.
-The NJTPA addresses a number of other key areas in its planning work, including technology, freight, bicycles and pedestrians, transit, climate change and resiliency, and alternative fuels.
+The NJTPA addresses other key areas in its planning work, including technology, freight, bicycles and pedestrians, transit, climate change and resiliency, and alternative fuels.